-Actions Objective #4 Monitor and address excessively high or low water levels.
+Actions Objective #4 1.
 Continue to measure and record water levels on Otter Lake and communicate data to RVCA and post data on OLLA website.
-Establish a standard measuring location on the lake.
-Continue to leave to the forces of nature the natural flow of water into and out of Otter Lake.
-Investigate and consider the value of bringing the Otter Creek Beaver Management Group under the umbrella of OLLA as a standing committee and amend the OLLA policy on water levels to reflect this.
-Continue to monitor if there is a need for greater water out flow capacity from Otter Lake, than is currently provided by the existing culvert under Otter Lake Road.
+Monitor and address 2.
+Establish a standard measuring location on the lake. excessively high or low water levels.
+3. Continue to leave to the forces of nature the natural flow of water into and out of Otter Lake.
+4. Investigate and consider the value of bringing the Otter Creek Beaver Management Group under the umbrella of OLLA as a standing committee and amend the OLLA policy on water levels to reflect this.
+5. Continue to monitor if there is a need for greater water out flow capacity from Otter Lake, than is currently provided by the existing culvert under Otter Lake Road.